Princess Galyani Vadhana has died, aged 84

 At the moment of this writing, the King and all the members of the Thai Royal Family are on television arriving at the Grand Palace, where they will attend the bathing rites ceremony.
 Thais wearing black are also lined up outside the Grand Palace, where they have also been given permission by the King to attend the rites for the late Princess.

-It has also just been announced on Channel 5 on Thai TV that the Princess’s coffin will be made of 100 year old golden teak wood, one of the rarest Thai woods.
+It has also just been announced on Thai TV’s Channel 5 that the Princess’s coffin will be made of 100 year old golden teak wood, one of the rarest Thai woods.

 The King himself has had some serious health issues this year.
 Late in 2007, he also had a stroke and was hospitalized for several weeks.